muxyz/website/network.md

 ## Overview

-The power of collaborative development has largely been restricted to trusted environments within organisations.
+The power of collaborative development has been restricted to trusted environments within organisations.
 These platforms unlock incredible productivity and compounding value with every new service added.
 They provide an always-on runtime and known developer workflow for engineers to collaborate on.
 This has been difficult to achieve outside of organisations.
 The Micro network solves this problem by creating a global shared services network.
 Micro will enable users to run their own nodes that offer services to anyone else they peer with.
-Each node will act as a gateway to the entire network, allowing the owner to benefit financially from it's use.
+Each node will act as a gateway to the entire network, allowing the owner to benefit financially.

-## Mission

-The micro network's purpose is to create a truly open and free network for services that anyone can participate in and benefit from without intermediaries, without abuse or exploitation, and without the purview of the current powers that be.

-As part of this endeavour, we are aware that the network will create significant amounts of financial liquidity for a number of people, including those running services.
-Yet, there is another demographic of people who will not be so privileged, who will have no access and will not be capable of participating directly.
-To those, we want to ensure they are maximally benefitting from this effort also.

-2.5% of all profit flowing through the network will be donated to the least privileged by way of charitable donation.

-No system of any kind that can benefit mankind should be built without taking into consideration the least privileged of all, those without access to even begin participating.
-We will ensure that whatever is built is not just benefiting the 1% but actually making a difference through conscious effort.

-## Operations

-The network's ultimate goal is to be self governing, but the resources and people it takes to get to that place costs money.
-So 2.5% of all profit will also go towards the network operations and ensuring it's continued success for the foreseeable future.
-This will include a number of software engineers to maintain the code base, platform engineers to ensure the core backbone is running and some level of financial and operational management.
-All will be governed through traditional legal entities until it makes sense not to do so.

-## Execution

-The network will start by implementing a working prototype of a gateway that can interconnect multiple Micro deployments across the globe using the MUCP protocol.
-We'll then move onto the transactional layer for economic incentive and value exchange.
-This will likely reuse existing cryptocurrency protocols rather than attempting to implement one from scratch.
-Once this is established, we'll start to invite users to test the network before moving on to reputation based scoring and the client side interface for external consumption.

-Bootstrapping should take 18-24 months with a need to fund the project to get off the ground.

-## Funding

-Having tried many forms of funding in the past, it's clear we need complete alignment from those involved and so finding the right participants from the get go is incredibly important.
-There must be total clarity on the motivations of those joining and how they stand to benefit.
-The efforts of the project cannot be overshadowed by those seeking power law distributions.

 ## Architecture